 Closing prices for crude oil, gold and other commodities

-Benchmark U.S. crude oil for July delivery rose 81 cents to $69.62 a barrel Friday.
-Brent crude oil for August delivery rose 58 cents to $71.89 a barrel.
+Benchmark U.S. crude oil for July delivery fell 9 cents to $69.96 a barrel Wednesday.
+Brent crude oil for August delivery was unchanged at $72.22 a barrel.

 Comments